krisbrox/clockshop/README.md

 README
 ---

-This repository contains a spring boot web server application implementing the api for a watchmaker's shop.
+This repository contains a Spring Boot web server application implementing the api for a watchmaker's shop.
 Uses maven to manage dependencies and building, and docker for integration test dependencies as well as for running the app and dependencies in a local test environment.